Petit Theft

 Subpoena for Records of Surveillance Video for a Shoplifting Incident

-When the accusations are false, your attorney should issue a subpoena to obtain any records of the surveillance video.
+When the accusations are false, your attorney should issue a subpoena to obtain any surveillance video records.
 The prosecutor might also issue such a subpoena which often provides:

 IN THE COUNTY COURT OF THE THIRTEEN JUDICIAL CIRCUIT